 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail and providing a copy to your payroll office.

-SEIU Healthcare Michigan is the designated union for public sector healthcare workers throughout the state of Michigan.
+SEIU Healthcare Michigan is the designated union representing over 17,000 healthcare workers throughout the state of Michigan.

 The range of activities and causes which is funded by union dues is wide and often controversial.
 When the union is paying for causes and efforts which you oppose, then it is controlling your voice.
 Many are uncomfortable with this.
 A recent court decision reaffirmed that you have the final say about what causes you fund.